Pitch and Tuning for Traditional Simple System Flutes

 This problem has been known of since the 16th Century and consort instruments have been tuned to various historic temperaments to enable better tuning between the instruments when they are played together.
 This works well providing the instruments are played in their “Home Keys”; in our case Bb and F. If you were however to try to play tunes on these instruments in say the keys of F# or E, then the consort tuning temperament would work against you and there would be some horrible out of tune chords between the instruments in the consort.

-The original Hawkes and Son Crown AZ flutes were tuned almost exactly to the historic temperament known as Werckmeister III and is perhaps why these flutes are so much loved by flute bands as this is a tuning used by wind bands playing shawms and curtals back in the 16th Century.
+The original Hawkes and Son Crown AZ flutes, which we used as the basis for our flutes, were tuned almost exactly to the historic temperament known as Werckmeister III and is perhaps why these flutes are so much loved by flute bands as this is a tuning used by wind bands playing shawms and curtals back in the 16th Century.
 We have used the Werckmeister III tuning temperament as the basis for our flutes with a couple of very minor variations as flute bands don’t use deep bass instruments.
-If anyone is keen to understand more on this subject then I will be pleased to get out the charts and talk through the details over a long evening in the pub perhaps.
-There are also numerous sad web sites (see our links page) devoted to the ins and outs of a gnats knee on this should you desperately need to know more.

 The upshot of all this is that hopefully you will agree that our band flutes play well in tune with each other.